Afrikaners: Early Dutch settlement

 Following the passage of the Edict of Fontainebleau, the Netherlands served as a major destination for French Huguenot refugees fleeing persecution at home.
 In April 1688, the VOC agreed to sponsor the resettlement of over 100 Huguenots at the Cape.
 Smaller numbers of Huguenots gradually arrived over the next decade, and by 1702 the community numbered close to 200.
 Between 1689 and 1707 they were augmented by additional numbers of Dutch settlers sponsored by the VOC with grants of land and free passage to Africa.
 Additionally, there were calls from the VOC administration to sponsor the immigration of more German settlers to the Cape, as long as they were Protestant.
 VOC pamphlets began circulating in German cities exhorting the urban poor to seek their fortune in southern Africa.
 Despite the increasing diversity of the colonial population, there was a degree of cultural assimilation due to intermarriage, and the almost universal adoption of the Dutch language.
-The use of other European languages was discouraged by a VOC edict declaring that Dutch should be the exclusive language of administrative record and education.
-In 1752, French astronomer Nicolas-Louis de Lacaille visited the Cape and observed that the nearly all the third-generation descendants of the original Huguenot and German settlers spoke Dutch as a first language.
+The use of other European languages was discouraged by a VOC edict declaring that Dutch should be the exclusive language of education, administrative record, and religious services.
+In 1752 the French astronomer Nicolas-Louis de Lacaille visited the Cape and observed that the nearly all the third generation descendants of the original Huguenot and German settlers spoke Dutch as a first language.